-Now we understand why very little is known about season two
+Now we understand why very little is known about season two of Stranger Things.

 Ever since Netflix announced more would be coming from the fantasy series following its massively successful first season, fans have been going crazy trying to uncover secrets from the upside down.
 But when ET caught up with executive producer and director Shawn Levy at the Netflix FYSee Event in Los Angeles on Tuesday, he explained how the cast and crew have been able to keep spoilers tightly under wraps.